Home » Career » Cybersecurity Career Guide – How to Become a Cyber Warrior

 How to Become a Cyber Warrior – Cybersecurity Career Guide

 Every day we hear that another company, organization, or government agency has had a data breach.
-Big names like Facebook, Nike, LinkedIn, and even the Department of Homeland Security have become data breach victims.
+Big names like Facebook, Nike, LinkedIn, and even the Department of Homeland Security have been victims of data breaches.
 According to the University of San Diego, “the annual cost of cyber crime around the globe will soon reach $6 trillion annually.”

 Cyber-attacks destroy companies, wreck lives, and threaten our national defense.
 The attacks continue to increase in both quantity and ferocity.
 Rick Kam, founder of IDExperts, says “these attacks come from an unseen enemy that continuously changes their tactics.”
-The hackers use everything from brute force attacks to fraud to break into databases, steal personal identities, and invade personal computers, everyday – worldwide.
+The hackers use everything from brute-force attacks to fraud to break into databases, steal personal identities, and invade personal computers worldwide, every day.

 If you have an active Security Clearance, it is like having your golden ticket for many government agencies and private sector companies; especially government contractors.